**These posts often contain affiliate links. Please see our disclosure policy for details.**

 DIY Toilet Paper Roll Emotion Buddies | Feelings Activities for Kids

+Step 1.
 Use a glue stick and glue googly eyes to each of your recycled toilet paper rolls.

-I made three different Emotion Buddies: Happy, Sad, and Mad.
+I made three different Emotion Buddies: Sad, Happy, and Mad.

 It’s funny how simply drawing eyebrows and mouths onto the toilet paper tubes can convey such strong feelings!

-Step 4.
+Step 3.
 Let your kids learn about their feelings as they play!

 That’s all there is to this simple toilet paper roll craft!